Sherzadd/image_clasification_model/README.md

     python -m venv .venv
     source .venv/Scripts/activate
     python -m pip install --upgrade pip
-    pip install -r requirements.txt
+    pip install -r requirements_capstone.txt
     ```
-The `requirements.txt` file contains the libraries needed for deployment.. of model or dashboard .. thus no jupyter or other libs used during development.
+The `requirements_capstone.txt` file contains the libraries needed for deployment.. of model or dashboard .. thus no jupyter or other libs used during development.

 The MLFLOW URI should **not be stored on git**, you have two options, to save it locally in the `.mlflow_uri` file: